Speaty/Large-Language-Models-Knowledgebase/LLM Benchmarks & Evaluation Metrics/Evaluation Metrics/BLEU.md

 Bi-Lingual Evaluation Understudy - machine translation benchmark

-Attempts to measure how close a machine generated text is to a human one.
+Attempts to measure how close a machine generated (candidate) text is to a human one (reference) by comparing overlapping n-grams.
+Effectively, the more n-grams the candidate shares with the references, the higher its BLEU score.

 ## Metrics
 Uses n-gram precision with a brevity penalty.